pedrooct/gitNotify/README.md

 - urllib2
 - xml.etree.ElementTree as ET
 - windows 10 toast ( https://github.com/jithurjacob/Windows-10-Toast-Notifications )
+- easyGUI

 ## Instalation/how to

 - Clone the project
 - Get the URL from the repository you want to follow(browser URL)
 - Get the branches names you want to follow as well
+- python run.py

-Example:  python gitTify.py https://github.com/pedrooct/gitNotify master (other branches can be added) !
+Example(without user interface):  python gitTify.py https://github.com/pedrooct/gitNotify master (other branches can be added) !

 ## Next update
 - Optimization of CPU usage!  done!
-- Grafical Interface !
+- Grafical Interface ! small user interface...
+NEEDS to be updated
+- More branches in the future !
+- create full app

 Developed by : Pedrooct